 This is the money that you will not need to pay back (essentially free money for college).
 If you demonstrated significant financial need on your FAFSA, you may have received a Federal Pell Grant from the government.
-The maximum award as of 2017-18 is $5,920 per academic year.
+The maximum award as of the 2017-2018 school year is $5,920 per academic year.
 Your financial aid letter will detail any state and school grants and scholarships that you have received as well.
 If it is not mentioned, ask your school’s financial aid office if these grants and scholarships are renewable each year (otherwise your financial aid package will change drastically year-to-year).
 If you receive a merit-based scholarship for academic achievement, ask if you will need to maintain a minimum GPA to keep it.
 If you drop below full-time student status, will you lose your scholarships or grant money?
 If there is any confusion about what you have received, call the school to clarify.

 3. Check for work-study.

 If you are eligible based on your FAFSA, the Federal Work-Study Program gives you the option to earn money through a part-time job to help with your expenses.
-The dollar amount listed in your financial aid letter is the maximum you can earn in the academic year through your work-study job.
+The dollar amount or number of hours listed in your financial aid letter is the maximum you can earn or work during the academic year through your work-study job.
 Positions are available on and off campus.
 The goal of the program is to provide you with the opportunity to gain work experience related to your area of study and/or a chance to give back to the surrounding community.
 However, not all available jobs will fit this description.
 Work-study jobs can include staffing the school library, working in the mail room, or serving in a dining facility.
 You will be paid hourly and earn at least federal minimum wage.
-Your employer or the school’s financial aid office will assign your hours based on your course load and academic progress.
+Your employer or the school’s financial aid office will assign your hours each semester based on your course load and academic progress.
 Each school has a different method for handling federal work-study.
 If you have not received any information on the program, contact the school’s financial aid office and ask the following questions:

 - Will I be assigned a work-study job or will I be able to choose where I apply?